Federal GRC Engineering

 Document-based authorization packages require human reviewers at every stage.
 A FedRAMP Third-Party Assessment Organization (3PAO) assessment team spends a significant portion of engagement time reading SSP text to identify control implementations, cross-referencing them against baseline requirements, and manually verifying that documented implementations match the actual system configuration.
 OSCAL-formatted SSPs shift a portion of that work to automated validators.

-OSCAL’s seven models map to the compliance lifecycle in a specific sequence.
+OSCAL’s eight models map to the compliance lifecycle in a specific sequence.
 Most practitioners encounter the System Security Plan model first because it is the most familiar artifact.
 Starting there without understanding the upstream models produces an SSP that fails profile validation and requires rework.
 The correct sequence runs from catalog through assessment results.

 Model What It Replaces Key Function FedRAMP Use